-\end{prop} \begin{proof} See \cite{biagini2023neural}. \end{proof} This shows that theoretically, feedforward neural networks can approximate any measurable function in probability.
-However, as we will see later, they do not perform very well in our experiment on the approximation of functions $H^c$ based on graph data as in Proposition \ref{prop:function_H_c}.
+\end{prop} \begin{proof} See \cite{biagini2023neural}. \end{proof} This shows that, theoretically, feedforward neural networks can approximate any measurable function in probability.
+However, as we will see later, they do not perform very well in our experiment on the approximation of functions based on graph data -- such as $H^c$ from Proposition \ref{prop:function_H_c}.